-Adalysis allows you to automate the handling of loser ads in single-adgroup testing in the following ways:
+Adalysis allows you to automate the handling of loser ads in single-adgroup testing.

 How it Works

-If automatic pausing is enabled for an adgroup, Adalysis will monitor the automated daily single-adgroup tests and, if it detects a test result that meets your conditions, it will pause the loser ad (and, optionally, create a new ad - see next section).
+If automatic pausing is enabled for an adgroup, Adalysis will monitor the automated daily single-adgroup tests and, if it detects a test result that meets your conditions, it will pause the loser ad.
 Automatic pausing can be enabled for each adgroup separately.

 N.B.
 Automatic pausing can currently be used for single-adgroup tests only.

 How to Enable the Automatic Pausing

 First, select the adgroups you want to enable auto-pause for and click on the Loser Ad Auto Pause Settings button.
 Choose Enable option to enable auto-pause for the selected adgroups.
 Use the Disable option to disable auto-pause for the selected adgroups (if already enabled).

 1) Select the minimum number of active ads you want to keep running in the adgroup after the loser ad is paused.
 If the minimum is reached, auto-pause will not run even if it is enabled.
 For example, if you select 2, then Adalysis will ensure there are always a minimum of 2 ads and will not auto-pause any of them.

 2) You can choose for auto-pause to run based on the losing metric.
 For example, if you select metric = CTR, then auto-pause will run only for test results that have a loser in the CTR metric.
 Please note: If no specific metric is chosen (i.e. metric = Any Metric), a loser ad will be paused only if it loses in one metric without simultaneously being a winner in a different one.

 N.B.: these settings are separate from your test thresholds.
 Thresholds determine whether or not a test result should be generated.
 The auto-pause settings apply to the test result after it's generated.